 Research Grants for programmes in Child and Adolescent Psychiatry, Psychology and Neurosciences were set up in 2005 and recently created in Neuropediatry.
 These grants are designed for Spanish research teams for projects lasting no longer than two years.
 To date 88 research projects have been funded.

-In 2007, Fellowships for Short Placements for Specialisation and Research in Psychiatry or Neuroscience were established and recently in Neuropediatry.
-These fellowships are designed for child and adolescent psychiatrists or psychologists and investigators (doctors) in the areas of neuroscience and pediatricians.
-A total of 110 specialists have so far benefited from these fellowships.
+In 2007, Grant for Short Placements for Specialisation and Research in Psychiatry or Neuroscience were established and recently in Neuropediatry.
+These grant are designed for child and adolescent psychiatrists or psychologists and investigators (doctors) in the areas of neuroscience and pediatricians.
+A total of 115 specialists have so far benefited from these fellowships.

 Taking care of, protecting, and defending childhood and adolescence, particularly when basic needs are lacking, whether these are personal, educational, health, cultural or material, in order to fully develop their training for greater social inclusion.